 Full-time students can graduate in 2-3 semesters (9-12 months) depending on the number of courses taken per semester.
 Part-time students can take up to 4.5 years to graduate.
 Classes are offered during the Fall, Spring, and Summer semesters.

-*Credit Waiver: Subject to approval by the program director, students can be granted an “advanced standing” course waiver up to 6 credits.
-The waiver should be requested toward 1-2 specific courses in the program curriculum.
+*Credit Waiver: Subject to approval by the program director, students can be granted an “advanced standing” course waiver up to 3 credits.
+"Advanced standing" is only considered toward the Introduction to Digital Marketing course.
 A waiver may be granted for the following:

 - Prior comparable course work at the graduate level (preferably from AACSB-accredited schools).
 The student should provide a detailed syllabus of the comparable course(s) and prove the similarity in contents covered.
 A transcript showing the grade(s) of the comparable course(s) should also be provided.